jtinov/usg-dhcpd/README.md

 # usg-dhcpd
-replace the original dhcpd3 with new static build version
+Replace the original dhcpd3 with new static build version.
+Currently tested on USG-XG-8.